 Your home and chemicals to be aware of

 Benzene, a known carcinogen.
 This stuff is known to produce neurological problems, immune system issues, and even cancer.
-Benzene can be discovered in wide use in oils, paints, plastics and rubber.
+Benzene can be discovered in wide use in oils, paints, plastics, and rubber.

-Trichloroethylene, used in many varnishes, adhesives, paints and lacquers, is one serious chemical.
+Trichloroethylene, used in many varnishes, adhesives, paints, and lacquers, is one serious chemical.
 Even short term exposure to this has been found to cause damage to the immune system, nervous system, kidneys, blood, heart, liver, respiratory system and to impact body weight.

 Now, onwards and upwards to fresher, purer air

 Chamaedorea Seifritzii – Bamboo Palm – The Bamboo Palm loves bright rooms (though care should be taken not to place it in direct sunlight).
-You should also avoid over watering, and try to keep your home’s temperature between 65 to 80 degrees if possible.
+You should also avoid overwatering, and try to keep your home’s temperature between 65 to 80 degrees if possible.

 Chlorophytum elatum – Green Spider Plant – The Spider Plant likes an average to cool atmosphere, and thrives in dry soil.
-They are super easy to regrow, simply split off the ‘spidets’ and re-plant them.
+They are super easy to regrow, simply split off the ‘spiders’ and re-plant them.
 Soon, you could have a whole house of spider plants.

 Dracaena Marginata – Marginata – Dracaena Marginata provides for a double whammy of pollutant removal – addressing trichloroethylene and formaldehyde both at once.
-This plant may be a slow grower, but its leaves are capable of growing upwards to 15 feet.
+This plant may be a slow grower, but its leaves are capable of growing upwards of 15 feet.
 Impressive indeed.

-Gerbera Jamesonii – Gerbera Daisy/African daisy – The Gerbera Daisy is suited to anywhere in the home, however they do require a little care – such as misting with spray twice a week, and receiving 6 hours sunlight daily, at minimum.
+Gerbera Jamesonii – Gerbera Daisy/African daisy – The Gerbera Daisy is suited to anywhere in the home, however, they do require a little care – such as misting with spray twice a week, and receiving 6 hours sunlight daily, at minimum.

 Hedera Helix – English Ivy/Common Ivy – Hedera Helix is an ideal plant to place in the bathroom, as it drives down the amount of fecal-matter particles in the air (we know… nice, right?).
-It also likes to be in a moist environment and is very effective at filtering formaldehyde (so if you do use chemicals to clean your bathroom, you can rest assured that the impact of them will be minimised with a Hedera Helix on the shelf).
+It also likes to be in a moist environment and is very effective at filtering formaldehyde (so if you do use chemicals to clean your bathroom, you can rest assured that the impact of them will be minimized with a Hedera Helix on the shelf).

 Philodendron Oxycardium – Heart Leaf Philodendron – Whilst this plant is effective when it comes to tackling formaldehyde, it’s vital that you avoid it if you either have children or pets (its leaves are poisonous).

 Sansevieria Laurentii – Mother in law’s tongue – This plant (also known as the Snake Plant) is the foe of formaldehyde, exceptionally good at eradicating the chemical’s nasty side-effects.
-They are perfectly placed in a bathroom, as it likes low level light, as well as clammy atmospheres.
+They are perfectly placed in a bathroom, as it likes low-level light, as well as clammy atmospheres.

 Scindapsus aureus – Golden Pothos – The Golden Pothos is, similarly to the Laurentii, an excellent clarifier of formaldehyde.
 It grows quickly but requires bright, indirect light

 Spathiphyllum Mauna Loa – Peace Lily/Mauna Loa – Looking for an easy maintenance option?
 The Peace Lilly is your best bet.
 This plant requires only weekly watering and prefers the shade.
-What’s more, it also takes on all three common household pollutants: formaldehyde, benzene and trichloroethylene.
+What’s more, it also takes on all three common household pollutants: formaldehyde, benzene, and trichloroethylene.